yuvarani03/lab-node-getting-started/README.md

 ## Testing - Introduction

 This exercise will be completed through a series of tests.
-You should be familiar with testing from previous lessons and exercises, but just in case, here is a short recap of Intro to testing. :wink:
+Here is a short Intro to testing. :wink:

 ### What is testing?